GFC-Eco/gfc-doucuments/GFC Intro - Start.md

 In the Age of Sail, how cruel and hostile were the policies of the explorers' countries toward the natives of the New World, in some corners of the Earth, and even more so when traveling in the universe.

-Want to trust a stranger, or a group of strangers, is an "incredible" thing.
+Want to trust a stranger, or a group of strangers, is an incredible thing.

-However, with the support of modern technology and related theories, we can somehow achieve "stranger trust" - this is actually a very important technological innovation and breakthrough.
+However, with the support of modern technology and related theories, we can somehow achieve stranger trust - this is actually a very important technological innovation and breakthrough.

 Of course, the establishment of stranger trust requires not only consensus and rules, but also the common force to maintain the rules.

-For example, if more than 51% of BTC participants chose to "defect", the whole history would be rewritten.
+For example, if more than 51% of BTC participants chose to defect, the whole history would be rewritten.

 To prevent that, Satoshi has devised a series of subtle tricks to defuse or transfer these risks.

 Here is an interesting question: How is it that the simple rules devised by Satoshi have such great power of influence?
 Why do most people follow the rules of the game that were developed a decade ago?
 Are so many people around the world altruistic?

-The essence is not that Satoshi is God, but that he has cleverly used some "forces of nature".
+The essence is not that Satoshi is God, but that he has cleverly used some forces of nature.

 This force is the power of truth in economics, behavior science, sociology, psychology and many other disciplines.
-Through a series of clever designs, to drive the "selfish people", spontaneous implementation of the rules, so as to achieve the stability and development of the entire network.
+Through a series of clever designs, to drive the selfish people, spontaneous implementation of the rules, so as to achieve the stability and development of the entire network.

 This is really a genius design.